A source of entertainment, information, and worldwide communication – the radio has had a significant impact on the evolution of humanity.

 However, few people know the complete history of radio, and what led them to enjoy the incredible sound quality available today.

 The FM radio frequency is a technology that many of us take for granted.
-However, it’s also one of the most valuable electromagnetic waves in human discovery.
+However, it’s also one of the most valuable electromagnetic radio waves in human discovery.

 Without FM radio, we wouldn’t have the emergency broadcasting services that paramedics and police regularly rely on today.
 Nor would we have the technology for things like microwaves or baby monitors.